-Bee Canyon to Pine Cove Road is a 26.8 mile moderately trafficked out and back trail located near Hemet, CA that features a waterfall and is good for all skill levels.
+Bee Canyon to Pine Cove Road is a 26.8 mile moderately trafficked out and back trail located near Hemet, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for off road driving and is accessible year-round.

 off road driving